SrivatsavaMaddali/LeetCode/0217-contains-duplicate/NOTES.md

-ALLOF THESE EXCEED TIME LIMIT FOR LARGE ARRAYS
+ALL OF THESE EXCEED TIME LIMIT FOR LARGE ARRAYS

         n=len(nums)
         for i in range(0,n):